cgolizio/rock-paper-scissors/README.md

 This is a "rock, paper, scissors" game I am building in order to test various 'drag amd drop' tools built for react.
-I even can make it work sometimes!
+I definitely don't follow all the best practices (some prop drilling, etc.) but this is more for fun than anything.
+Enjoy!